 Many areas of Yangon are busy, hectic, hot, fast and crowded.
 It would be easy to assume that Yangon is the capital city, and while it is actually the largest city in Myanmar, Naypyidaw is the actual capital.

 To be honest, of the three cities we visited while touring Myanmar, Yangon was my least favorite.
-Aside from seeing some truly amazing temples, including the stunning Shwedagon & Sule Pagodas, and hanging out at night drinking beer and enjoying BBQ, I didn’t feel like there was much to do.
+Aside from seeing some truly amazing temples, including the stunning Shwedagon & Sule Pagodas, and hanging out at night drinking beer and enjoying BBQ, I didn’t feel like there were that many things to do in Yangon.

 Speaking of the beer, I would say that Myanmar easily has the best local beer in all of SE Asia.
 And it’s so affordable- an ice cold mug of draft beer was about .50 USD, and a bottle was less than a dollar!
 It was perfect for washing down the freshly grilled meats and vegetables of the street side BBQ restaurants.